School Board Policy 619 -

 Adopted: may 26, 1998 REVISED: june 11, 2001 revised: may 9, 2005 revised: january 11, 2010 revised: april 9, 2012

-The purpose of this policy is to establish opportunities for staff development which advance the staff’s ability to work effectively with the Minnesota Academic Standards and with students as they progress to achievement of those Minnesota Academic Standards and meet the requirements of federal law.
+The purpose of this policy is to establish opportunities for staff development which advance the staff’s ability to work effectively with the Minnesota Graduation Assessment Requirements and with students as they progress to achievement of those Minnesota Graduation Assessment Requirements and meet the requirements of federal law.

 II.
 General Statement of Policy